About St. Andrews Woman's Club

-The St. Andrews Woman’s Club (SAWC) was organized by 23 women interested in creating a better community in the growing St. Andrews area of the Midlands.
-The club was chartered on March 15, 1963 by the S.C.
-Federation of Women’s Clubs, which became the General Federation of Women’s Clubs (GFWC-SC) in 1990.
-St. Andrews Woman’s Club has been an active member in the GFWC-SC with representation on all levels.
-Club member, Marian St. Clair, served as president of GFWC-SC from 2002-2004, and is the current GFWC treasurer.
-Club member, Laurie O‘Kelly, is currently our GFWC-SC President for the 2010-2012 term.
-Several members currently serve on the state level in the 2010-2012 administration.
+The St. Andrews Woman’s Club was organized by 21 women interested in creating a better community in the growing St. Andrews area of the Midlands.
+On March 15, 1963, the club was chartered by the South Carolina Federation of Women’s Clubs.
+In 1990, SCFWC became the General Federation of Women’s Clubs of South Carolina.
+St. Andrews Woman’s Club has been an active member in GFWC-SC with large representation at conventions, hosting state and district functions, and many members serving at the state level.

-Community service projects through the years have benefited the St. Andrews area as well as South Carolina with thousands of hours of volunteer service.
-In addition to the earlier projects with the Community Center and Library, The St. Andrews Directory, a newcomer’s guide for the growing area, was produced every other year from 1964 until the early 1980’s.
-The club began a project entitled Big Bird’s Birthday Party, which provided area preschoolers with hearing, vision, and dental screenings, health and safety presentations, and a party with several Sesame Street characters.
-The project began with vision screening for one school in 1964-1965 and expanded to include screenings for many area children.
-The project continued until 1987 when state law mandated health screenings.
-The club has sponsored events for the girls residing at Willow Lane School and adopted the Judy Thomas Cottage at Carolina Children's Home for three years.
+COMMUNITY SERVICE: Community service projects through the years have benefited the St. Andrews area as well as South Carolina with thousands of hours of volunteer service.
+The early projects, the Community Center and the Library, are cited above.
+The St. Andrews Directory, a newcomer’s guide to the growing area, was produced every other year from 1964 until the early 1980’s.
+Big Bird’s Birthday Party was a project that provided preschoolers with hearing, vision, and dental screening, health and safety presentations, and a party with several Sesame Street characters.
+This project began with vision screening for one school in 1965-1966 and expanded in the 1970’s until the annual Big Bird party (a two day event) provided screening for many area children.
+In 1987, state law mandated screening and the Big Bird party was discontinued.